cloud-gov/cg-site/_docs/getting-started/code-samples.md

 ### Additional resources

-If you've run into any issues with these tutorials, please [Contact support at cloud.gov](mailto:support@cloud.gov).
+If you've run into any issues with these tutorials, please [Contact support at Cloud.gov](mailto:support@cloud.gov).
 We're happy to help.

 Did we miss a tip or useful resource that you think we should add?
 [Submit a suggestion on GitHub](https://github.com/cloud-gov/cg-site/issues/new) or [send us an email](mailto:inquiries@cloud.gov?subject=%5BSuggestion%5D%20&body=%0A%0A%0A%0ARefcode:%20quickstart).